neerajsamtani/recime-clone/README.md

 ## Important Notes

 - Ensure your firewall allows traffic on ports 80 and 443
-- The Nginx user needs permission to access SSL certificates
+- Certbot will automatically manage SSL certificate renewal
 - Your domain DNS should be pointing to your server's IP
 - Some commands might require sudo privileges